 It’s easy to see that the future-proof recruitment team is not a one-person job.
 The idea that one in-house recruiter can have the necessary skills to advance your company into the future is no longer realistic.
 Instead, your recruitment team must comprise of those with various specialties.

 Now is the time for employers to take steps to future-proof their recruitment team or risk being left behind.
-It’s crucial for employers to develop a candidate-centric recruitment strategy in order to reach top talent candidates and entice them to apply.
+It’s crucial for employers to develop a candidate-centric recruitment strategy to reach top talent candidates and entice them to apply.
 Learn more about the fundamental elements of a future-proof recruitment team and solutions for remaining competitive in today’s ever-changing job market in part 2 and part 3.

 Back to resources index